 Before his passing, Bailey hosted all of Voices of the Civil Rights Movement’s “Moments in Civil Rights History” segments.

-Voices of the Civil Rights Movement kiosks are featured on a time-barred basis at select museums across the country and at permanent walk-up exhibits at two museums: the National Civil Rights Museum in Memphis, Tenn., and the Newseum in Washington, D.C., and the DuSable Museum in Chicago, IL.
+Voices of the Civil Rights Movement kiosks are featured on a time-barred basis at select museums across the country and at permanent walk-up exhibits at three museums: the National Civil Rights Museum in Memphis, Tenn., the Newseum in Washington, D.C., and the DuSable Museum in Chicago, IL.
 These exhibits empower local communities with full access to our collection of compelling testimonials and historical moments.